I was loading my dishwasher this morning and fighting with a plate that refused to fit in.

 So maybe the old English proverb does have some truth to it.

-Don’t let that put you off setting goals though.
-It’s so important that we feel that sense of achievement.
+Don’t let fear of disappointment put you off setting goals though.
+It’s so important we feel a sense of achievement.
 We might be chronically ill but life needn’t completely pass us by.

 1 Corinthians 9:24 (NIV)

 Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.

 Find something you are passionate about and set a realistic goal.
 Or maybe it’s a daily task you have the ability to do but you’re dreading it.
 The same principles apply.

 Using the word “Simple”, I’ve created an easy to remember planning outline.

 M- Modify your plan if you meet a roadblock